 Just to put a finer point upon this, here's the truth of the matter: Sony and Square Enix's employees are not "brave warriors" and you're not "fighting a righteous war for the future of humanity" by buying their products; you're an easy mark being played by the conservatives who run said companies in order to put a few more dollars in their pockets.
 They don't have the slightest shred of respect for you, your intelligence, or your "righteous cause", and they only reason they make games based around those themes is because you pay their salaries by buying them.
 By pandering to your political views and having their stool pigeons at IGN and Gamespot constantly parrot that the idea that they're the only ones brave enough to speak the truth and anyone who says otherwise is an ignoramus who is only worthy of scorn and harassment, they ensure that you'll keep opening your wallet to them for years to come.
 So wise up; if you want an actual, intelligent look at the rise of organized religion and the impact of faith, then put the controller down for a while, log off your mom's Compaq, and read a fucking book.
 Or hell, if you just want to hear some moron's self-righteous masturbation about how everyone but him is a brainwashed lemming or a snake oil salesman, or how the daily lives of people living in places like Burma or Zimbabwe or Venezuela or Ethiopia can't possibly compare to his struggles as a straight white middle class male atheist American, or how the entire world would turn into a perfect conflict-free paradise overnight if only everyone would just throw away their Bibles and start worshipping him instead (preferably through his Patreon page, HINT HINT), then save yourself some money and just browse Tripod for a while because there's plenty of that crap available online for free.
 Why not?
 It's the exact same shit you're already eating out of Square's hand, just with none of the false pretense attached.

 Oh, and before some wiseass steps up and tries to play the "blah blah you ignorant brainwashed sheeple blah blah crusades blah inquisition blah Peter Popoff blah" card, know that I am by no means a fan of religion, organized or otherwise.
 However, I am a firm supporter of letting people practice whatever beliefs they choose and go about their daily business without being harassed by belligerent manchildren who think that skimming the Wikipedia pages for Richard Dawkins and Friedrich Nietzsche is a free ticket into the magical realm of instantly being smarter than every theist who has ever lived (and of course more than makes up for being a 28-year-old philosophy major who dropped out of college and moved back in with his parents after being fired from Dairy Queen for throwing a shitfit over a customer's Jesus fish bumper sticker being a personal attack against his sacred beliefs).
 Being a cancerous and abusive asshole about your atheism is every bit as ignorant and hateful as doing it in the name of God.
 Hell, it may even be worse; at least the more vocal theists have the balls to speak out using their real names and are standing up for what they perceive to be a greater good (misguided though it may be) while your average armchair atheist warrior just goes hunting for random people to gang up on and sling abuse at so they can have fifteen seconds of cheap self-gratification and a screenshot of their ban/block message to frame and hang on their wall as a trophy commemorating "yet another victory over the ignorant sheeple".
 All whilst hiding behind dozens of throwaway accounts and proxies so they never have to be held to task for any stupid shit they say or any of the crimes they commit on their "righteous crusades".
 But hey, it sure is easier to designate someone as your personal scapegoat and hurl insults at them from the shadows than it is to be a decent person, now isn't it?
-And you can do it with a clear conscience too, because your personal lap-dogs whom you've trained into barking out mindless praise on command say that you're fully justified in dehumanizing others, manipulating people for your own gain and being an abusive piece of shit, so that means you are!
+And you can do it with a clear conscience too, because your lap-dogs whom you've trained into barking out mindless affirmation on command say that you're fully justified in dehumanizing others, manipulating people for your own gain and being an abusive piece of shit, so that means you are!

 Do I even need to point out how hypocritical it is of these people to attack someone for their perceived "bigotry, ignorance and blind bias" while they're taking every word written in a fucking Playstation 2 game as gospel and launching campaigns of systematic harassment against other people simply because their nine-year-old overlords on the Gamespot forums said they weren't worthy of respect for not liking a video game?
 Or that they always make sure to keep their menagerie of yes-men and a directory of premade meme images within easy reach so they always have a thoughtless knee-jerk response to any and all criticism whilst simultaneously criticizing the pious as "unthinking sheeple"?
 No, I didn't think so.
 But then again, when your entire life is based around self-pitying narcissism and misdirecting blame for your pathetic go-nowhere existence, I suppose you have to invent some bullshit double standard or another just to live with yourself on a daily basis...